tmazen/c8y-sap-fsm-integration/fsm-mobile-webhook-microservice/Readme.md

 ### 1. Create Dashboard & Tenant Option in Cumulocity

-1. Create a mobile-friendly dashboard in Cumulocity IoT (recommended layout: one widget per row).
+1. Create a mobile-friendly dashboard in Cumulocity (recommended layout: one widget per row).
 2. Configure the following Tenant Option in Cumulocity:

 ```json